Mat1020/oregon-trail-bot/README.md

 I assume that you've already Python installed.
 Otherwise, go to [python.org](https://www.python.org/) and follow the downloading instructions.

 This only applies to you if you **don't** have Python on your computer.

+## Video
+If you don't trust this project, here's an video of the actual excecution of the code.

+It takes about less than **17 seconds** (maybe even faster on another computer) to start the trail, which is very impressive.